Guerrilla gardening: New York

 From the mid-1970s, Adam Purple created and tended a circular garden (shaped like a yin-yang) on the Lower East Side of Manhattan, in an abandoned lot.
 In 1986, when it was bulldozed by the City of New York, the garden had overtaken many lots and reached a size of 15,000 square feet.
 The short film Adam Purple and the Garden of Eden tells its history.

 Ohio

 In 2022, three Cleveland, Ohio residents planted a small flower bed in a Euclid Avenue sidewalk hole.
 The hole sat in the middle of Cleveland's main downtown avenue, causing safety and aesthetic concerns.
 The flower bed was a simple arrangement of flowers with a white picket fence surrounding it.
 The sidewalk hole has since been repaired.

 Washington

 In 1975, an early guerrilla gardening action was staged at Naval Submarine Base Bangor; activists planted a vegetable garden and sowed wheat on base land.

-April 7, 2001, Cascade Neighborhood Council, Seattle, commissioned a sculpture created by Paul Kuniholm to be present in a void adjacent to the rightofway, in a safe and beneficial installation.
+On April 7, 2001, Cascade Neighborhood Council in Seattle commissioned a sculpture created by Paul Kuniholm to be occupy a vacant space adjacent to the right-of-way in a safe and beneficial installation.

 Cascade Peoples Center Tactical Urbanism, maximizing under-utilized space in Seattle, posed here are, from left, Candi Wilvang, Paul Kuniholm and Kim Johnson.
 Paul Kuniholm created the sculpture, titled: Stainless Heart Four.